Mature Masculine

 The Magician's questions help people discover their own answers.
 He doesn't impose his.

 Judge a man by his questions rather than his answers.
-The right question at the right time can shift someone's entire perspective.
-The Magician's inquiry opens doors that statements cannot.
+One question asked at the right moment can change how someone sees everything.
+A question opens a door that no statement can.

 "He who asks a question is a fool for five minutes; he who does not ask a question remains a fool forever."